woojung1234/woojung1234.github.io/content/en/home/portfolio.md

 # Order that this section appears on the page.
 weight: 20

-title: '프로젝트'
+title: 'Projects'
-subtitle: '학교 수업 중 진행한 것입니다.'
+subtitle: 'It was done during the school class.'

 content:
   # Page type to display.
 E.g. project.